FLOIP/flow-spec/fundamentals/flows.md

 `description` (string)| An extended human-readable description of the content.
 `platform_metadata` (object)| A set of key-value elements that is not controlled by the Specification, but could be relevant to a specific Platform.
-`flows` (array)| A list of the Flows within the Container (see below) `resources` (array)| A list of the Resources needed for executing the Flows in the Container
+`flows` (array)| A list of the Flows within the Container (see below) `resources` (object)| A set of the Resources needed for executing the Flows in the Container, keyed by resource uuid.

 #### Example